cvut/javascript/README.md

 ## Variables Declaration

 **Avoid using `var`.** Use `const` for all of your references.
-While this won't prevent mutation of structures (i.e. objects or arrays), it will prevent a reassignment of the variable.
+While this won’t prevent mutation of structures (i.e. objects or arrays), it will prevent a reassignment of the variable.

 If you must mutate references, use `let` instead of `var`.